 But does this mean they are legit and can you trust them with your money?
 We’re here to find out exactly that.

-Is Skrill Safe and Legit?
+Is Skrill Safe?

 Since 2015, Skrill has been a part of the Paysafe Group, together with Paysafecard and Neteller, a former digital wallet competitor.